lueschem/edi/docs/config_management/jinja2.rst

 LXD versions.

 Plugins can even further benefit from Jinja2 since there are additional dictionary entries available.
-The option :code:`--plugins` will reveal the details:
+The option :code:`--plugins` will output the details:

 .. code:: bash